niemet0502/tickets-api/README.md

 ### Config service
 [Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/) is horizontally scalable centralized configuration service for the distributed systems.
 It uses a pluggable repository layer that currently supports local storage, Git, and Subversion.

+### Spring for Kafka
+[Spring for kafka](https://docs.spring.io/spring-kafka/reference/kafka.html) project applies core Spring concepts to the development of Kafka-based messaging solutions.
+It provides a “template” as a high-level abstraction for sending messages

+## Testing

+## Observability

 ## Deployment
 Continuous deployment is a software development practice where code changes are automatically deployed to production environments as soon as they are ready, typically after passing through a series of automated tests and quality checks.